laravel/docs/bus.md

 As you will see, this adds a few more features to the command, namely the `Illuminate\Contracts\Queue\ShouldBeQueued` interface and the `SerializesModels` trait.
 These instruct the command bus to queue the command, as well as gracefully serialize and deserialize any Eloquent models your command stores as properties.

+If you would like to convert an existing command into a queued command, simply implement the `Illuminate\Contracts\Queue\ShouldBeQueued` interface on the class manually.
+It contains no methods, and merely serves as a "marker interface" for the dispatcher.

-Then just write your command normally.
+Then, just write your command normally.
 When you dispatch it to the bus that bus will automatically queue the command for background processing.
 It doesn't get any easier than that.

 For more information on interacting with queued commands, view the full [queue documentation](/docs/master/queues).